nicoletapopdnisa/PetCave/README.md

 You can add animals: name, breed, photo, age and at each animal, a list will appear in which you can add anything you want to do for them.
 You can also delete, update animals/tasks and you can see a chart of animals and all their needs.
 You can also attach deadlines to each task and a notification will appear in case your close to it.

+You can also act like a "babysitter" from someone's pet.
+That means you can be assigned the animals you need to take care of, and the tasks you need to acquire for them.
+It means the application has two roles for the user.

 I'll add more features in the future.